scylladb/sphinx-scylladb-theme/docs/source/configuration/multiversion.rst

     # Sets custom build flags
     FLAGS = ["theme"]

-The JSON file used for the configuration should have the following structure:
+The JSON file used for configuration must follow this structure:

 .. code-block:: json